AmanoTeam/amanobot/doc/index.rst

 An easier way to receive messages
 ---------------------------------

 It is troublesome to keep checking messages while managing ``offset``.
-Let telepot take care of the mundane stuff and notify you whenever new messages arrive::
+Let amanobot take care of the mundane stuff and notify you whenever new messages arrive::

-    >>> from telepot.loop import MessageLoop
+    >>> from amanobot.loop import MessageLoop
     >>> def handle(msg):
     ...     pprint(msg)
     ...